-Join Jim LaPier for an in-depth discussion in this video Searching, part of Up and Running with AutoCAD 360.
+Join Jim LaPier for an in-depth discussion in this video Searching, part of Learning AutoCAD 360.

 - Once our files are loaded into our account,…we may need a faster way of locating a specific file…rather than just endless scrolling.…For this, search comes to our rescue.…Currently, AutoCAD 360 search…only searches the current folder you're in,…and not the entire account.…This can be helpful if you have a number of files…in the same folder and need to filter through them,…but it is not the most exhaustive search, in my opinion.…To really find the files that we want,…we again must login to our A 360 Drive folder.…